Katherina Reiche: Non-profit organizations

-Controversy
+Political views

-In 2005 Reiche described the opponents of genetic engineering as "Bioterroristen" ("Bioterrorists").
+In 2005, Reiche described the opponents of genetic engineering as "Bioterroristen" ("Bioterrorists").
 She also criticized the two then government parties SPD and the Greens for trying to catch votes with this subject and stirring up the people's fears for the future.

 In 2012, Reiche claimed same-sex marriage was a bigger threat to Germany than the Eurozone crisis.
 She was heavily criticized by LGBT groups for the remark.

+Personal life

+Reiche is in a relationship with Karl-Theodor zu Guttenberg.